michaelrgarcia/assist-at-a-glance/README.md

    4. https://classglance.onrender.com/schools/{academicYear}/{sendingId}/{receivingId}/{key}/lower-divs

-      Creates a list of all lower division classes available for a certain major in the ASSIST.org API.
+      Creates a list of all lower division classes available for the given major in the ASSIST.org API.

 </details>